2014 United States Grand Prix: Background

 After spending most of the season behind Rosberg, Hamilton had won the previous four races, converting a 29-point deficit into a 17-point lead over his teammate.
 With three races left, Hamilton said he would prioritise not allowing any negative thoughts consume him and would take any opportunities presented to him: "We've just got to do our due diligence and work as hard as we can to make sure we don't have any problems."
 Hamilton hoped to achieve his fifth consecutive victory of the year: "A lot of the American side of my family come to the race, plus I won the first F1 GP at the circuit back in 2012 – it's a special one for me.
 I really enjoy going there and I'm looking forward to another great race."
-Rosberg aimed to improve on his best finish in Austin and lower Hamilton's points lead.
+Rosberg aimed to improve on his best finish in Austin and lower Hamilton's championship points lead.
 He said Mercedes targeted "a big finish" to the season, declaring he would not concede defeat until the final round, and hoped to maintain the level of entertainment for the fan base.

 Max Verstappen replaced Jean-Éric Vergne for the first free practice session for the second time in 2014.